surfinzap/typopo/README.md

 (“removeLines” is the only available configuration option for now)

 ### <a name="js"></a>JS library
 Download dist/typopo.min.js and include it in your web application or CMS.
-API is the same as in the case of [NPM package](#npm).
+API is the same as for [NPM package](#npm).